Gli3s3/alx-pre_course/README.md

-My first readme from ALX
+My first readme from ALX by Gli3s3